prebid/prebid.github.io/prebid-server/features/pbs-module-storage.md

 # Prebid Server | Features | Module Storage

+This reference is describes how Prebid Server [module](/prebid-server/pbs-modules/) authors can take advantage of storing data needed by their module.

-Prebid Server supports storing of data for [Module Feature](/prebid-server/pbs-modules/#the-modules)
+The Prebid Server team recommends one of these solutions:

-Sometimes it becomes necessary to store data inside your module.
-For this purpose, we propose a few solutions:

-1. Use internal application data structures like `com.github.benmanes.caffeine.cache.Caffeine`:
-This provides the fastest approach but is not suitable if you have large amounts of data or need a centralized cache.
+1. Use internal application data structures like `com.github.benmanes.caffeine.cache.Caffeine`: This provides the fastest approach but is not suitable if you have large amounts of data or need a centralized cache.
-2. Using module cache via PBC:
-Check the [Module Storage endpoints](/prebid-server/endpoints/pbs-endpoints-pbc.html#module-storage).
+2. Using module cache via PBC: Check the [Module Storage endpoints](/prebid-server/endpoints/pbs-endpoints-pbc.html#module-storage).
 This approach provides a centralized caching solution that will be available from each PBS instance configured to connect to the PBC application.

+## Using Prebid Cache

 To use this approach, you need to inject `ModuleCacheService` into your module.
 You can do this in your module configuration class.
+For example:

 ```java
 @ConditionalOnProperty(prefix = "hooks." + {ModuleName}Module.CODE, name = "enabled", havingValue = "true")